 Founded in 2016 | Luxury Bed Linen & Homeware

 White & Green is a family-run company specialising in creating luxury bed linen that’s Fairtrade and organic.
 The mother and daughter dream team behind the brand consists of Sari, Rebecca, and Danielle, who launched the business in 2016 from their kitchen table.
 The company has since been featured on Dragon’s Den and in Vogue.
 Their approach to business provides an excellent example of how to use online platforms to promote and sell a modest product.
-Take a look at what we mean by browsing the business’channel and
+Take a look at what we mean by browsing the business’ YouTube channel and Instagram page.

 Pip & Nut